-1. Stomach or intestinal infection:
+1. Stomach or intestinal infection

-Adenovirus is robust and can survive on objects for an extended period.
+Adenovirus is robust and can survive on objects for extended periods.
 It can also transmit through the expulsion of respiratory secretions during coughing and sneezing.
 It is, for this reason, one of the most widely reported causes for stomach infection in child-care centers where babies play with common toys and come in close contact with other infants (6).

 These spores affect the babies as they have underdeveloped natural gut flora.
 Stomach cramps are among the several symptoms of this condition (7).
-Treatment involves injecting antitoxins and putting the baby on a ventilator until he is free of botulinum toxin.
+Treatment involves injecting antitoxins and putting the baby on a ventilator until they are free of botulinum toxin.

-Many of the above problems affect adults and can be easily transmitted from parents to babies.
+Many of the above problems affect adults too and can be easily transmitted from parents to babies.
 Since babies have a developing immune system, they can be more susceptible to the adverse effects of the microorganisms.
-But do not fret since these infections are easily preventable through proper precaution and scheduled immunization.
+But do not fret, since these infections are easily preventable through proper precaution and scheduled immunization.

-3. Food intolerance or allergy:
+3. Food intolerance or allergy

 Food allergy is when the immune system over-reacts to an external protein by mounting an immune system attack.
 Food intolerance is when the digestive system is unable to digest certain food compounds, causing discomfort.
 Both cases result in stomach aches, among other problems (9).
 This situation is more likely to affect weaning babies, who are trying out new solid foods.
 Breastfed babies may also show food allergy/intolerance when they are introduced to formula.

 Treatment: Food allergies do not have a cure, and the best solution is to keep the babies away from allergenic foods.
 Food intolerance is less severe and usually genetically determined.
 Also, a baby may not display intolerance to a particular food item when mixed with multiple ingredients.
-An infant can eventually outgrow the intolerance, but until then it is good to keep him away from the allergic foods.
+An infant can eventually outgrow the intolerance, but until then, it is good to keep them away from the allergic foods.

-4. Gastroesophageal reflux:
+4. Gastroesophageal reflux

 Gastroesophageal reflux is a condition where the contents of the stomach move upwards through the lower esophageal sphincter, which is under-developed in babies.
-This muscle marks the intersection between esophagus and stomach.
+This muscle marks the intersection between the esophagus and stomach.
 When the stomach acid, along with semi-digested food, gets into the esophagus, it causes irritation.
 The baby gags and vomits, while also having a stomach ache (10).

 Treatment: The condition is treated after considering various factors such as the age of the baby and the severity of the condition.
 Usually, a medical practitioner will recommend certain feeding practices such as burping your baby and holding him upright for 30 minutes after feeding (11).
 For older, weaning babies, you can add rice cereal to their purees to thicken them, which prevents the upward movement of food.